Aerial Mapping & LiDAR

 LiDAR is the go-to tool when you have areas of dense vegetation or above-ground obstructions and you need heavy detail of current conditions.
 The high-density, georeferenced point clouds are excellent for providing teams with in-depth looks at existing features, clearance issues and infringement identification, and vegetation management.

 Nimble and cost-effective, Unmanned Aerial Systems (UAS)/drones are a rapid deployment solution for gathering site data, communicating site design, and monitoring construction activities.
 With the ability to perform commercial drone flights across the country, our FAA Part 107 certified pilots deliver safe operations and quality end results.
-They are equipped with fixed-wing and rotary UAS with and without onboard RTK GPS.
+They are equipped with a hybrid drone for extended flight time and payload capacity, a fixed wing, and various rotary UAS with and without onboard RTK GPS.

 Working together, our pilots, certified photogrammetrists, and licensed land surveyors: